-The Academic Advisement Center provides academic counseling to matriculated students with respect to the General Education Program and the policies/procedures associated with that program.
-The Academic Advisement Center is the academic home department for undeclared students, providing services normally given through the student's declared major department.
-Additionally, the center provides programs and services to assist students in the selection of a major.
-Students seeking information about the implications of academic probation are encouraged to visit the Academic Advisement Center for a personal consultation.
+Located in UH-123B, academic advisement is available, on a walk-in basis, to matriculated students regarding the General Education requirements necessary for graduation, and the policies/procedures associated with the student's successful completion of those requirements.
+As the home for undeclared students, the Center provides advising and information normally available through the declared student's major department.
+Coordination of the Finish in Four Program, available only to incoming freshmen, is managed in the Center as well.
+Other services available in the Center, and on its website, include academic workshops, tutorials, group advising and referrals to other on-campus student support programs.
 Disqualified students must meet with an adviser in the Academic Advisement Center prior to enrolling in Open University and to discuss options for readmission.
-Please consult the Academic Advisement Center website for useful information about the General Education program, graduation requirements, university policies and procedures.
-The center provides walk-in advising; no appointment necessary.
+Please view the Academic Advisement Center website for useful information about General Education and graduation requirements, university policies and procedures.